yusefnapora/pixelbook-linux/README.md

 ccd set FlashAP Always
 ```

 Alright, now that you've disabled Write Protect, you can flash the firmware!

-You won't be needing the CCD cable anymore, so feel free to disconnect it and put away the Linux
+You won't be needing the CCD cable anymore, so feel free to disconnect it and put it away.
-machine you used for the unlocking process.

 #### Flashing the firmware